Home Loan Arrears QA

 Q: What is mortgage hardship assistance?
 What is the benefit over a full refinance?

 A: Mortgage arrears hardship assistance is a regulated governmental policy that all consumer mortgages must offer.
 It is an internal process to assist consumers in rectifying home loan arrears.
-Some solutions might be to add the arrears to the end of the loan or make higher payments over a short time to help bring the home loan out of arrears.
+Some solutions might be to add the arrears to the end of the loan or make higher payments over a short term to help bring the home loan out of arrears.

 The benefit is cost-saving.
 Mortgage arrears default hardship policy is driven by the lenders, and there are no set-up costs.
-Not all cases of hardship are granted.
+Not all cases of financial hardship are granted.
 At times the requirements for higher payments cannot be met, hence the next viable option would be a full refinance.